-There is a difference between a digital manual multimeter and a digital autoranging multimeter.
-They both get the job done.
-The difference lies in the convenience of having a meter that automatically adjusts to the voltage or ohm setting needed to test the component or circuit.
+There is a difference between a digital manual multimeter and a digital auto-ranging multimeter.
+Auto-ranging multimeters automatically adjust to the voltage or ohm setting to test the component or circuit.

-With a conventional manual multimeter, the technician would either know before hand or rotate the dial to find the appropriate range, usually starting at a high value, and moving the dial down until seeing the range they were looking for.
-If an autoranging multimeter is used, the meter will find the range and indicate it on the screen for the technician.
-This is great when working with sensors, circuit boards and resistors.
-Resistors are banded with color codes that often require a chart to identify.
-These can be easily identified with an autoranging multimeter.
+With a conventional manual multimeter, the user would know beforehand or rotate the dial to find the appropriate range.
+Start at a high value, and move the dial down until you see the appropriate range.
+An auto-ranging multimeter automatically finds the range and indicates it on the screen for the technician.
+This is great when working with sensors, circuit boards, and resistors.
+Resistors have banded color codes that often require a chart to identify.
+Finding the resistance is quick and easy with an auto-ranging multimeter.

-Most autoranging digital meters contain fuses or circuit protection for today's sensitive circuits.
-This is a big plus over the older analog dial meters used in the past.
+Most auto-ranging digital meters contain fuses or circuit protection for today's sensitive circuits.
+This is a big plus over the older analog dial meters.
 If the technician were looking for 1.35 kiloohms, the meter would automatically set to kiloohms and indicate this number on the screen.
-An improperly set manual meter set to ohms may indicate 0.001 confusing the operator and the test results.
+A manual meter set to ohms may indicate 0.001, confusing the operator and the test results.

-In the illustration above the technician has set a manual multimeter to kiloohms and retrieved a reading of .016 K ohms.
-Since the meter is set for kiloohms, it is .016 x (K) or times (1000) equals 16 ohms.
+In the illustration above, the technician has set a manual multimeter to kiloohms and retrieved a reading of .016 K ohms.
+Since the meter is set for kiloohms, it is .016 x (K), or times (1000) equals 16 ohms.
 Just move the decimal three positions to the right.
 They are equal.
-The technician could have move the manual lever to the ohms position and retrieved 16 Ohms.
-If the meter displayed .009 kiloohms, it would be indicating 9 ohms of resistance.
-They too are equal.
+The technician could have moved the manual lever to the ohms position and retrieved 16 Ohms.
+If the meter displayed .009 kiloohms, it would indicate 9 ohms of resistance.
+They, too, are equal.